 Magic Kingdom August 29 to November 2

 From August 29 to November 2, Magic Kingdom will have an Extra Magic Hour every day from 7AM to 8AM.
-Guests with access to the Extra Magic Hour don’t need to do anything special other than arrive for Extra Magic Hour (see the above strategy post).
+You can read about our firsthand experience with Extra Extra Magic Hours at Magic Kingdom here.